 As a soloist, Miriam won a City Music Foundation Award in their inaugural year, and a Help Musician’s UK Postgraduate Performance Award.
 She was additionally twice a finalist in the Needlemaker’s Woodwind prize, and received first prize in both the soloist and ensemble categories of the Recorder Conservatoire division of the North London Festival of Music.
 She has appeared as a soloist alongside numerous ensembles: including the English Chamber Orchestra, New London Orchestra, Britten-Pears Baroque Orchestra and the Oxford Bach Soloists.
-Recital highlights include the City of London Festival in ‘The Recorder of London’ featuring Simon Callow at the Old Bailey; and appearing as the soloist for Vivaldi’s Four Seasons alongside Eboracum Baroque in 2018-19.
+Recital highlights include the City of London Festival in ‘The Recorder of London’ featuring Simon Callow at the Old Bailey; and appearing as the soloist for Vivaldi’s Four Seasons alongside Eboracum Baroque each season since 2018.

 Miriam has acted as Programming Director and Researcher for Palisander since 2015: responsible for researching new programme ideas and responding to commissions, compiling repertory lists and creating new music specific to the ensemble.
 Her compositions and arrangements for Palisander have been broadcast on BBC Radio 3 on numerous occasions.